Professional golf tours: Structure of tour golf

 There are more than twenty professional golf tours, each run by a Professional Golfers Association or an independent tour organisation which is responsible for arranging events, finding sponsors, and regulating the tour.
 Most of the major tours are player controlled organisations whose commercial objective is to maximise the income of their members by maximising prize money.
 The larger tours have a tournament almost every week through most of the year.

-Each tour has "members" who have earned their "tour cards", meaning they are entitled to play in most of the tour's events.
-A golfer can become a member of a leading tour by succeeding in an entry tournament, usually called a Qualifying School ("Q-School"); or, by achieving a designated level of success in its tournaments when competing as an invited non-member; or, much rarer, by having enough notable achievements on other tours to make them a desirable member.
+Each tour has members who have earned their tour cards, meaning they are entitled to play in most of the tour's events.
+A golfer can become a member of a leading tour by succeeding in an entry tournament, usually called a Qualifying School (Q-School); or, by achieving a designated level of success in its tournaments when competing as an invited non-member; or, much rarer, by having enough notable achievements on other tours to make them a desirable member.
 Membership of some of the lesser tours is open to any registered professional who pays an entry fee.

-There are enormous differences in the financial rewards offered by the various golf tours, so players on all but the top few tours always aspire to move up if they can.
+There are differences in the financial rewards offered by the various golf tours.
 For example, the PGA Tour, which is the first-tier tour in the United States, offers nearly a hundred times as much prize money each season as the third-tier NGA Pro Golf Tour.
-The hierarchy of tours in financial terms, as of 2014, is as follows:
+The hierarchy of tours in financial terms, as of 2024, is as follows: